 Certificate Award in Beginning Grant Writing and Management

 This intensive and practical program is designed for students and professionals who seek to increase their effectiveness in the dynamic and rewarding field of grant proposal writing and management.
-This program offers three workshops leading to a certificate: Basic Grant Proposal Writing I, Basic Grant Proposal Writing II, and Detailed Writing and Review of Grant Proposals.
+This program offers three workshops leading to a certificate: Workshop Part A: Basic Grant Proposal Writing I, Workshop Part B: Basic Grant Proposal Writing II, and Workshop Part C: Detailed Writing and Review of Grant Proposals.

-Participants interested in earning a certificate must attend all three courses to earn a certificate of completion.
+Participants interested in earning a certificate must attend every class meeting in order to earn a certificate of completion.
 After completing the series, you may arrange a consultation with the instructor for the purpose of evaluating your grant proposal.

 This certificate program requires a textbook which is available at the first session of every workshop for a one-time fee of $35.
 The fee for the textbook will be paid directly to the instructor, Dr. Daniel Griffin.
-Please do NOT add the $35 textbook fee with your payment, to the Division of Continuing and Global Education, for the workshops and optional units of credit.
 It will be used for all workshops.
+Please do NOT add the $35 textbook fee with your payment, to the Division of Continuing and Global Education, for the workshops and optional unit of credit.

 To download a brochure and registration form, click here.

 WORKSHOP PART A: BASIC GRANT PROPOSAL WRITING I